axlt2002/repo.light.imdb.ratings.update/README.md

 # Light IMDb Ratings Update

 Light IMDb Ratings Update runs as a Kodi service to update the ratings and votes for movies and TV shows (including episodes) using the IMDb Non-Commercial Dataset for ratings (information courtesy of IMDb, https://www.imdb.com, in compliance with related copyright and conditions of use).
 Additionally, it also updates the Top 250 for movies by obtaining the information from IMDb Top250.Informer site.
-The update can be run manually or scheduled once a week and it will run as soon as possible after a scheduled start is missed.
+The update can be launched manually or scheduled daily or weekly and it will run as soon as possible after a scheduled start is missed.
 Please check the add-on thread in the Kodi forum for more details.

 Developed by axlt2002.